KarasTomasz/quiz-app/README.md

 ### Rest API

-Api is available at this link: https://quiz-app-v002.herokuapp.com/swagger-ui.html (it may take a few for heroku to run)
+Api is available at this link: https://quiz-app-v002.herokuapp.com/swagger-ui.html (it may take a few seconds for heroku to run)

 ### Jenkins